gazebosim/docs/edifice/sensors.md

 ign launch sensor_launch.ign
 ```

+Press the play button to start the simulation.
 Hurray!
 Our robot is now moving and avoiding the wall.

 To add even more complexity to your simulation, learn how to add actors to a world in the [next tutorial](actors).